Home

 Training

 We don’t emphasise grading but we do recognise those who have demonstrated a clear determination to develop themselves through regular training and who contribute to the dojo.
-Aikido is not a competitive activity.

 Jo 1